Veeam: Acquisitions

 In 2012, both products were renamed to Veeam Management Pack and Veeam Smart Plug-In, omitting the word "nworks."

 In 2017, Veeam acquired N2WS, a company providing cloud-native enterprise-grade backup and disaster recovery solutions for Amazon Web Services (AWS).
+For this, the R&D team works in collaboration followed by the acquisition of N2WS by Veeam.
 In 2019, Veeam sold N2WS back to its original founders after discussions with the US Government.

 In 2020, Veeam acquired Kasten, a market leader in backup and disaster recovery solutions for Kubernetes.

+In April 2024, Veeam announced it had acquired ransomware incident response and recovery company Coveware; terms were not disclosed, and Coveware will remain operationally independent.

+In October 2025, Veeam divulged plans to acquire data security posture management (DSPM) company Securiti AI for $1.725 billion in cash and stock; this transaction is expected to close later in Q4-2025.